elielberra/note-saver/README.md

 ```

 ## Run this App Locally
-You must first the script `scripts/setupLocalEnvironment.sh` so that the SSL certificates are created and the CA is automatically configured on your browser (chrome and mozilla) as a trusted source.
-This script will also configure proper DNS resolution on the hosts file.
-Run `docker-compose up` and enter the URL `https://notesaver:3000`

 ### Initial considerations
 The real .env file is not upploaded to the repository for security reasons.
 However, a dummy .env file is, and its passwords can be autopopulated through a bash script.
 In order to store the session cookies, the site needs to handle traffic through https.
 Through another script, the SSL certificates and keys will be created and the generated CA is listed as a valid Authority.
-This will be done automatically so that you don't have to manually add configure it.
+This will be done automatically for Google Chrome and Mozilla Firefox so that you don't have to manually add configure it.
 The hosts file is also modified so that DNS resolution can work properly.

 ### Debian environment
 The script that sets up the environment works only for Debian/Ubuntu distributions.
 If you have Windows, Mac or any other distro it won't work.
 You can try to adjust the script to run on your OS, or if not, to make things easier, I have prepared a `Vagrantfile` so that you can execute it on an Ubuntu Bionic Virtual Machine.
 The provisioning script will install all the required dependencies: a UI for the OS, docker, docker compose and Google Chrome.